Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 ## Lesson
 ### Instruction 1
-First we create a connection to the game.
+We need to create a connection to the game in order for code to run.

 Click NEXT to see the next step
 ```
 // Create connection to game and back end //
 var minecraft_api = new MinecraftAPIClient();
 ```

 ### Instruction 2
-Then we create a new model.
+We transform the problem into a machine learning model with predictors and responses.

 Click NEXT to see the next step

 ```
 var args = {